zalenix/portaldocs/portal-sdk/generated/top-extensions-style-guide.md

 The SDK framework includes a large library of icons that can be used off the shelf, but developers can also provide their own icons.

+**NOTE**: Do not use JavaScript reserved words, as specified in [https://docs.microsoft.com/en-us/scripting/javascript/reference/javascript-reserved-words](https://docs.microsoft.com/en-us/scripting/javascript/reference/javascript-reserved-words), as names for the icons in your extension.

 <a name="styling-an-extension-iconography-setting-up-the-project"></a>
 ### Setting up the project